New to Sly Flourish? Start Here!

-Note: This article is reposed with permission from the original posted to D&D Beyond on March 2018.
+Note: This article is reposted with permission from the original article posted to D&D Beyond on March 2018.
 It is the sixth in a six-part series of articles focused on helping new D&D DMs put together and run great games.
 The full list of articles includes:

 In this article we're going to dig deep into one of the most challenging aspects of running a D&D game: building combat encounters.

 This article goes hand-in-hand with my original article on Building Encounters in Fifth Edition Dungeons & Dragons.
 That article contains charts and tables to help you choose the right number of monsters for a given situation.

 For an even simpler approach to determine deadly encounters, see The Lazy Encounter Benchmark, a Simple Benchmark for D&D Encounter Deadliness.

 Here's a quick summary of this article's approach towards encounter building:

 We're going to dig into all of these things throughout the article.